 INTERNATIONAL EXPANSION

 The luxury menswear brand John Varvatos is continuing its international expansion.
-After launching its first flagship in the Middle Eastin the Fashion Avenue at The Dubai Mallthe world’s largest shopping center the brand opened a pop-up boutique in Stoleshnikov Lane in Moscow.
+After launching its first flagship in the Middle East – in the Fashion Avenue at The Dubai Mall, the world’s largest shopping center – the brand opened a pop-up boutique in Stoleshnikov Lane in Moscow.
 This store is building on the success of the brand’s first Russian boutique that opened in 2016.
 Both the Dubai and the Moscow stores feature John Varvatos Collection and John Varvatos Star USA, as well as limited-edition collections, footwear, leather goods, accessories and fragrances.

 www.johnvarvatos.com